 Radley & Gehandu: Our innovative School Partnership

 Radley has embarked on a venture that is a radical reworking of what many UK schools do in having links and regular trips to developing countries.
-Instead of sending Radleians on building projects, we are focusing on supporting pupils’ learning in an East African school.
+Instead of sending Radleians on building projects, we are focusing on supporting pupils’ learning in a rural African school.

 Before leaving for Tanzania, our boys are trained in cultural awareness and safety issues by Inspire Worldwide, who take charge of the logistical arrangements in Africa and in TEFL (teaching English as a foreign language).